-Two things are vital to any entrepreneur’s success.
-Social media (for self promotion) and self confidence.
-Without them the idea the entrepreneur would like to spread is doomed plain and simple.
+Three things are vital to any entrepreneur’s success.
+Social media (for self promotion), persistence and self-confidence.
+Without them whatever ideas, products, services or offerings the entrepreneur would like to spread is doomed plain and simple.
 A great ‘idea’ will only go so far before fizzling out.
-It’s the promotion and execution and hours and hours of painstaking self promotion that counts.
+It’s the promotion and execution and hours and hours of painstaking self-promotion that counts.
+Here are some of the top ways to promote yourself and your business as an entrepreneur in 2022.

-Here’s a motivational video with Benedict Cumberbatch which highlights the ‘just do’ impetus to cure ‘analysis as paralysis’ – a huge threat to Entrepeneurs who have to sweat every detail.
+I love the motivational video with Benedict Cumberbatch on YouTube which highlights the ‘just do’ impetus to cure ‘analysis as paralysis’ – a huge threat to Entrepreneurs who have to sweat every detail.

-Here is a quick guide to some of the changes that Schawbel sees in the workplace that require self-promotion and some updates that I have added for entrepreneurs for 2020.
+Here is a quick guide to some of the changes that Schawbel sees in the workplace that require self-promotion and some updates and motivational links and articles that I have added to promote yourself as an entrepreneur in 2022!

 How to Promote Yourself Successfully as an Entrepreneur